�Can I have my child baptized if I am not a registered parishioner at All Saints Catholic Church?

 How much does it cost to baptize my child?

 The Church does not charge for the sacramental celebration.
-Families are encouraged to give a donation to the priest or deacon on the day of their child's Baptsim.
+Families are encouraged to give a donation to the priest or deacon on the day of their child's Baptism.

 When should parents contact All Saints about baptism for their child?

-All Saints Catholic Church invites parents to contact the RE Office (972-778-0328 or ) as early as possible in the pregnancy.
+All Saints Catholic Church invites parents to contact the Parish Office at 972-778-0301 or as early as possible in the pregnancy.
 Participating in the preparation process during pregnancy allows appropriate time to discern whether baptism should or should not be celebrated once the child is born.
 Remember that the cornerstone of the Baptism process is the concept that there exists a basis of hope that the child will be raised in the Catholic faith.

 Are parents required to attend Baptism Preparation Classes before their children are baptized?